AnnaAaBrekke/AnnaAaBrekke/README.md

 # 👋 Hey, I'm Anna Aasprong Brekke

 ## 🌼 About Me
-I'm a passionate frontend developer student who has just completed my first year of studies.
-I have one more year to go and I'm excited about what the future holds.
-In addition to my love for coding, I'm an active handball player and enjoy traveling.
-I hold a master's degree in lecturer and work as a teacher.
+I'm a passionate frontend development student in my final year of studies.
+With graduation approaching, I’m excited about what the future holds.
+Besides my interest for coding, I’m an active handball player and enjoy traveling.
+I also hold a master’s degree in education and work as a teacher.

-- 👩🏽‍💻 **I’m currently working on**: Enhancing my JavaScript skills and deploying projects on other static hosting platforms, like Netlify.
+- 👩🏽‍💻 **I’m currently working on**: Enhancing my JavaScript skills and optimizing workflow testing.
-- 🌱 **I’m currently learning**: React and exploring other frameworks.
+- 🌱 **I’m currently learning**: Bootstrap and exploring other CSS Frameworks.
 - 💬 **Ask me about**: Frontend development, teaching, handball, and travel tips.
 - 📫 **How to reach me**: [annabrekke98@gmail.com](mailto:annabrekke98@gmail.com)
 - ⚡ **Fun fact**: I wrote my master's thesis about "algorithm awareness" in social studies.